cgint/third-eye/README.md

 # Third Eye - AI-Powered Grocery Product Analyzer

+STATUS: This is the python original code.
+It will be migrated to a SvelteKit application.

 Third Eye is a web application that helps users analyze grocery products using their smartphone camera and Google's Generative AI technology.
 By simply taking a photo of a product, users can instantly receive information about its nutritional content, including fat content, gluten-free status, and other relevant details.

 ## Features